fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/system-requirements.md

 If your environment **doesn't** need cookie-based affinity:

 - On the reverse proxy publishing rule for port 443, set **Forward host header** to **True**.
-This will ensure the original URL is forwarded.
+This ensures the original URL is forwarded.

 For deployments that **do** need cookie-based affinity:

 - On the reverse proxy publishing rule for port 443, set **Forward host header** to **True**.
-This will ensure the original URL is forwarded.
+This ensures the original URL is forwarded.

 - The hardware load balancer cookie **must not** be marked httpOnly.